 GRFC in flooring and foundations:

-GRFC can provide sensible solutions in constructing foundations and flooring.
+GRFC can provide sensible solutions in constructing the foundations and flooring.

 As an everlasting formwork underneath the suspended in-situ concrete flooring, it may give economic benefits with a wonderful appearance.